paulscherrerinstitute/pcaspy/docs/source/installation.rst

 Binary Installers
 -----------------
-The binary packages are distributed at PyPI.
+The binary packages are distributed at `PyPI <https://pypi.python.org/pypi/pcaspy>`_.
 They have EPICS 3.14.12.4 libraries statically builtin.
 If we do not have a *wheel* or *egg* package for your system, *pip* or *easy_install* will try to build from source.
 And then you would need EPICS base installed, see :ref:`getting-epics`.